-1. Living space (finished areas/rooms) must have a conditioned floor area minimum of 70 square feet (6.5 m2).
-Exception: Kitchens

-- 2. The dwelling must have a separate bathroom containing a fully functioning sink, lavatory, and a bathtub or shower. - 3.
+- 1. Living space (finished areas/rooms) must have a conditioned floor area minimum of 70 square feet (6.5 m).
+Exception: Kitchens - 2.
+The dwelling must have a separate bathroom containing a fully functioning sink, toilet, and a bathtub or shower. - 3.
 If the unit/dwelling's floor, frame, or foundation is prefabricated, a Manufactured Home Energy Audit (MHEA) must be used. - 4.
 If the unit/dwelling is on slab, block, or is free of any typical manufactured housing supports a National Energy Audit Tool (NEAT) must be used. - 5.
 If the unit/dwelling has affixed wheels, axels, or is made to be towable, the unit is considered a Recreational Vehicle (RV) and cannot be weatherized.

-Historic Preservation
+Historic Preservation:

 On May 14, 2020, DOE, WVDED, and the WV Department of Arts, Culture, and History (WVSHPO) entered into a Programmatic Agreement (PA) to fulfill requirements of Section 106 of the National Historic Preservation Act for certain DOE undertakings in WV.
 As noted in DOE Weatherization Program Notice 10-12, DOE in coordination with the Advisory Council on Historic Preservation (ACHP) and the National Conference of State Historic Preservation Officers (NCSHPO), developed a Prototype Programmatic Agreement (PA) to address historic preservation requirements for the WAP.
 The WV WAP is evaluating all National Historic Preservation Act (NHPA) Section 106 reviews utilizing guidelines set forth in the current PA, which was amended on November 20, 2020 to extend the PA to December 31, 2030.
-All measures that fall outside the WAP, exempt from NHPA Section 106 review, are being approved by WVSHPO.
-WVDED has three (3) staff members trained to perform Historic Preservation reviews, approvals, and to provide guidance to WV WAP subrecipients.
+All measures that fall outside the WAP, exempt from NHPA Section 106 review, are approved by West Virginia SHPO (WVSHPO).
+WVDED will have at least one staff member trained to perform Historic Preservation reviews, approvals, and to provide guidance to WV WAP subrecipients at all times.
+Trained staff must complete Section 106 Essentials.